 Crypto 101

-From zero to your first on-chain ticket.
+From zero to your first on-chain action.
 This guide uses Sepolia testnet — no real money involved at any step.
+The same setup unlocks the live demos: the lottery, the raffle, and the synthCore Access Pass mint.

 1. Install a wallet